slu-soc5650/course-website/content/getting-started/index.md

 The website that is hosting this wiki is called [GitHub](https://github.com/).
 GitHub is used by programmers, data scientists, and researchers for hosting computer code, data, and project materials.
 We will be using GitHub extensively this semester.
 You will need a free account, which you can sign up for one from GitHub's [homepage](https://github.com/).
 If you already have a GitHub account, you do not need a new one. *Once you have a GitHub user name, send Chris a Direct Message via Slack with it so that you can be added to the SOC 5650 organization.*

 ## Get Started with Software
 If you will be using your own computer in class, you'll want to install a number of applications.
 If you aren't using your own computer, you can skip this section!
 All of these applications are available in our classroom, and - lucky you(!) - you get 24-hour access to Morrissey Hall for the semester.
+So, no need to worry about software installations if you do not want to.

 ### Computer Prep
 Before you install your software, you should do the following: